Division Series: 2020

-The postseason was modified from its usual format due to the temporary expansion of the playoffs for the 60-game regular season.
-After a best-of-three Wild Card Series, the winners of the 1/8 matchup faced the winners of the 4/5 matchup while the 2/7 faced the 3/6.
+The 2020 postseason was modified from its usual format due to the temporary expansion of the playoffs for the 60-game regular season.
+After a best-of-three, 8-team Wild Card Series, the winners of the 1 vs. 8 matchup faced the winners of the #4 vs. #5 matchup while the #2 vs. #7 faced the #3 vs. #6.
 Each of the four matchups were played in consecutive days at neutral sites, with the usual 2–2–1 structure used to determine the designated home teams.
-When every team from the Central divisions lost, it meant that all four Division Series matchups would feature teams from the same division playing each other (i.e. East playing East and West playing West), the first occasion of this happening since 1981.
+When every team from the two Central Divisions were eliminated in the Wild Card Series, it meant that all four Division Series matchups would feature teams from the same division playing each other (i.e. East playing East and West playing West), the first occasion of this happening since 1981.

-Since 2022
+2022–present

 With the expansion of the postseason to six teams per league since the season, only the two best division winners earn byes to the Division Series.
-The wild card round was expanded to a best-of-three series and the winners of that round advance to the Division Series.
-In this round, the #1 seed faces the 4/5 winner, and the #2 seed plays the 3/6 winner; the bracket does not re-seed.
+The Wild Card Series was reinstated as a best-of-three series featuring the third-best division winner and three wild card teams, with the two winners of that round advancing to the Division Series.
+In this round, the #1 seed faces the #4 vs. #5 winner, and the #2 seed plays the #3 vs. #6 winner; the bracket does not re-seed.